SAP/fundamental/.github/CONTRIBUTING.md

 ### 5. Run the test framework
 Any markup or CSS changes should begin the test framework.
 The component test framework loads only `core.scss` and individual component `.scss` files. **The HTML created here will be used on the documentation site.**
+- Follow seps 2 - 5 under [Download and Installation](https://github.com/SAP/fundamental#download-and-installation) in the `README`
 - Run `npm test`
 - Go to [localhost:3030](http://localhost:3030)